pellse/assembler/README.md

 ### Third party cache integration

-Here is a list of add-on modules that can be used (more will be added in the future) to integrate third party caching libraries:
+Here is a list of add-on modules that can be used to integrate third party caching libraries (more will be added in the future):

 | Assembler add-on module | Third party cache library |
 | --- | --- |